 To date, we have devoted substantially all of our resources to organizing, business planning, raising capital, designing and developing product candidates, and securing manufacturing and sales/distribution partners.
 We do not have any products approved for sale and have not generated any revenue from product sales.
-We have funded our operations primarily from the sale of common stock (2020 through January 2022), loans and advances from related parties and by utilizing Sanovas personnel and facilities.
-During the year ended December 31, 2023, we received \$103,274 of cash advances and allocated services from Sanovas.
-We have settled a portion of the amounts due to Sanovas through the periodic issuance of shares of common stock, including 353,432 shares issued in May 2022 in settlement of the amounts due to Sanovas of \$586,370, 316,695 shares issued in September 2023 in settlement of the amounts due to Sanovas of \$950,086, and 46,667 shares issued in December 2023 in settlement of the amounts due to Sanovas of \$140,001.
+We have funded our operations primarily from the sale of common stock, loans and advances from related parties and by utilizing Sanovas personnel and facilities.
+During the years ended December 31, 2024, we received approximately \$35,000 of advances and invoices paid by affiliates, \$210,000 from the exercise of stock options and \$503,000 pursuant to proceeds from the sale of common stock.
+As of December 31, 2024, we had cash of \$6,060 and liabilities of \$1,477,556.
+As of the date of this report, we do not have adequate resources to fund our operations beyond December 2025 without considering any future capital raising transactions.
+In fact, the cash held on December 31, 2024 is expected to fund operations only for a few days.
+Although our current private placement is still open, we have not yet sold any securities from January 1, 2025 through March 31, 2025.

-We anticipate that we will need \$12,200,000 in operating capital to (i) complete product design and testing for RetinalGeniXTM and RetinalCamTM and submit RetinalGeniXTM for FDA approval (we anticipate that the RetinalCamTM will not require FDA approval); (ii) complete the development and expansion of the software tools around the recently acquired DNA/GPS' genetic mapping technology (iii) conduct further clinical studies of TRG 2023 and RTG 2024 products; (iv) fund Peral IRB blood draw program and (v) build the infrastructure for our sustained growth.
-We do not expect to generate any revenues from product sales unless and until we successfully complete development of RetinalGeniXTM and RetinalCamTM and obtain regulatory approval for RetinalGeniXTM.
+We anticipate that we will need approximately an additional \$6,000,000 in operating capital to (i) complete product design and testing for RetinalGenixTM and RetinalCamTM and submit RetinalGenixTM for FDA approval (we anticipate that the RetinalCamTM will not require FDA approval); (ii) complete the development and expansion of the software tools around the recently acquired DNA/GPS' genetic mapping technology; and (iii) build the infrastructure for our sustained growth.
+We do not expect to generate any revenues from product sales unless and until we successfully complete development of RetinalGenixTM and RetinalCamTM and obtain regulatory approval for RetinalGenixTM.
 We will also require additional operating capital as a result of us operating as a public company, including for legal, accounting, investor relations, compliance and other expenses.